 Literature review

-The Balearic Islands are an archipelago in the western Mediterranean Sea, consisting of four main islands (Mallorca, Menorca, Ibiza, and Formentera) and more than a hundred small islands and islets all of which are situated near the eastern coast of the Iberian Peninsula.
-The archipelago is established as a province and is one of the seventeen Autonomous Communities of Spain.
+The Balearic Islands are an archipelago in the western Mediterranean Sea, consisting of four main islands (Mallorca, Menorca, Ibiza, and Formentera) and more than a hundred small islands and islets, all of which are situated near the eastern coast of the Iberian Peninsula.
+The archipelago is a province and is one of the seventeen Autonomous Communities of Spain.
 The Balearic Islands have a population of approximately 1.8 million inhabitants, with 80% of the population residing in Mallorca.
 Fifty percent of Mallorca’s population lives within Palma, the island’s capital and largest city (IBESTAT, 2023).
-Likewise, 46% of the population of the archipelago was born abroad, both in other Autonomous Communities and other countries.
+Moreover, 46% of the population of the archipelago was born abroad, both in other Autonomous Communities and other countries.
 Of those born abroad, 74% reside in Mallorca, with half being in Palma (IBESTAT, 2023).

 According to Blas–Arroyo, this situation makes the Balearic Islands “a melting pot of people from different geographic, economic and cultural origins” (2007, p.
-80), which generates an immediate and significant impact on the linguistic situation of the archipelago.
+80), which has had a significant impact on the linguistic situation.
 This phenomenon is particularly interesting in Palma, where all these linguistic and cultural backgrounds share the space with the two official languages of the Balearic Islands: Catalan and Spanish.
 Historically, the Balearic Islands have been part of the Catalan linguistic domain along with other territories in the east of the Iberian Peninsula, essentially Catalonia and the Valencian Community.
-For centuries, Catalan was the main language of communication and the archipelago’s own language, despite the introduction of Spanish later on.
-During Franco’s dictatorship, there was a strong process of language substitution derived from a situation of diglossia that removed Catalan from the public domain.
-The use of the language was forbidden both in the Administration and education, and Catalan was relegated to the family and personal domain (Joan i Marí, 2005).
-At the same time, Spanish became the language of Administration and education as well as the prestigious language used for official communications.
+For centuries, Catalan was the main language of communication and the archipelago’s own language, despite the introduction of Spanish later on (16th century).
+During Franco’s dictatorship, Catalan was forbidden and removed from the public domain, which generated a situation of diglossia and, eventually, a process of language substitution.
+Consequently, Catalan was relegated to the family and personal domain (Joan i Marí, 2005).
+At the same time, Spanish became the language of administration and education as well as the prestigious language used for official communications.
 However, Catalan continued to be the language used by the majority of the population, which prevented its disappearance.
 Forty years later, with the restoration of Spanish democracy, a process of linguistic normalization of Catalan began, and it became the official language of the Balearic Islands together with Spanish.
-Since then, a legal framework has been developed for both languages, although especially focused on Catalan, which has completely changed the linguistic reality of the islands.
+Since then, a legal framework has been developed for both languages, although especially focused on Catalan, which has had a lasting impact on the linguistic reality of the islands.

 Legal framework

 The legal framework concerning the two official languages of the Balearic Islands has developed in the form of various laws, decrees, and regulations.
-Three of them, however, constitute the bedrock of them all: the Constitución Española [Spanish Constitution] (1978), the Estatut d’Autonomia de les Illes Balears [Statute of Autonomy of the Balearic Islands] (1983), and the Llei de Normalització Lingüística a les Illes Balears [Linguistic Normalization of the Balearic Islands Act] (1986).
+However, three legal documents in particular constitute the bedrock of this framework: the Constitución Española (‘Spanish Constitution’) (1978), the Estatut d’Autonomia de les Illes Balears (‘Statute of Autonomy of the Balearic Islands’) (1983), and the Llei de Normalització Lingüística a les Illes Balears ‘(Linguistic Normalization of the Balearic Islands Act’) (1986).